skooter500/OOP-2020-2021/README.md

 ### Part 2

 Update your forks of the master branch to get the code for the moveable Player we made in Monday's class.
-Create a branch for your work today.
+Create a branch for your work today!
+Today you can make two more classes to encapsulate the behaviour of health and ammo powerups as per this video:

 # Week 8 - Frequency Domain Analysis, transcription, frequency bands